 - Produce immediate real-world impacts through scholarly research.

 How to Apply

 For applications instructions, please see the Application Guidelines.
-The deadline for 2020 grant applications is Monday, February 3, 2020.
+The deadline for 2020 grant applications has passed.

 With her expertise as a cognitive developmental psychologist, Florencia Anggoro, associate professor of psychology, will collaborate on research with EcoTarium, the children’s museum of science and nature in Worcester.
 The primary goal of this research is to improve our understanding of how children learn in informal settings, including museums and science centers and will result in the renovation of the EcoTarium’s early childhood science exhibits.

 As a specialist of adolescent literary instruction, Lauren Capotosto, assistant professor of education, will work with Burncoat Middle School on a multi-year study aimed to increase adolescents’ book access and reading engagement through a justice-oriented summer reading program.

 With his expertise as a sociologist of food and the environment, Daina Cheyenne Harvey, associate professor of sociology, has partnered with the Community Harvest Project and South High School to develop a nutrition curriculum that will address food equity among Worcester’s youth and a larger study about food movements in urban spaces.